Purpose

 group_by_summary_option

-GROUPING SETS: specifies the grouping method.
+GROUPING SETS:specifies custom grouping.
 You can specify multiple grouping combinations.
-This option has the following characteristics:- You can flexibly define the grouping combinations.
+It has the following characteristics:- You can flexibly define the grouping combinations.

-- The result set contains only the specified grouping combinations.
+- The result set contains only the grouping combinations that you specify.

 Note